dalenewman/Transformalize/README.md

 2. creates output structures
 3. bulk inserts data.

-Initializing is required anytime you create or change an arrangement in a way that changes the output's structure.
+Initializing is required anytime you create or change an arrangement's output structure.

 To initialize, run **`tfl`** in `init` mode using the **`-m`** flag like this: